foundriesio/docs/source/fota-demo/index.rst

-To package and release our efforts, we have built an end-to-end demonstration system comprising all of the typical components in an IoT system: IoT Devices, an IoT gateway, an IoT device management platform, integration (via MQTT) with a commercial IoT platform, IBM Bluemix, and a Bluemix Sample Dashboard.
+To package and release our efforts, we have built an end-to-end demonstration system comprising all of the typical components in an IoT system: IoT Devices; an IoT gateway; an IoT device management platform; integration (via MQTT) with a commercial IoT platform; IBM Bluemix; and a Bluemix Sample Dashboard.
-.

 In the System Setup section, you will find guides that will walk you through configuring each of the components.